 I was not very satisfied with this because I did not want to repeat myself with the use of the same techniques: a portal was already enough.

+So I thought about another type of transition, but what are the common elements that can help me create a new seamless transition?
 Being the drone in the air quite high in the sky I thought I could use the clouds, especially since the next video starts in the fog.

 I then recreated a camera movement that mirrored the movement of the drone, I 3d tracked the scene and I added some fog and clouds in the sky.
 Then I rotate a shape that was symmetrical with the next scene and add key frames in the roto, grade and transform node which slowly turned into the fog of the second video, completing the initial sequence.